 Ganges Harbour is a beautiful bay filled with a wide variety of traffic from basic fishing boats, tugboats and gorgeous pleasure yachts to seaplanes and frolicking families of seals.
 There is a nice boardwalk along the marina, although you do have to make the occasional detour where water access has been denied by private property owners – a common theme on Salt Spring Island.

-To Get Out on the Water
+2. Get Out on the Water

 While you usually need the help of a professional guide to find whales, even independent kayakers often spot seals, otters and a vast array of marine birds.
 Guided tours offer every level of experience from short tours of the Ganges Harbour to all-day excursions to Prevost Island.

-To See the View from Mount Erskine
+3. See the View from Mount Erskine

 There are several amazing lookout points along a dramatic ridge on this wonderful forest path directly west of Ganges.
 There are several different trails you can combine to make the trek longer or shorter, but whichever you choose, getting to the best viewpoints will involve a bit of a climb.